michaelhenry/RxRetroSwift/README.md

 ## Features
 - Easy to use and simple
 - Clean and Neat implementation
-- Support different Networking library (Alamofire, NSURLSession)
 - Flexible response error handling
-- Simplify your rest client.
+- Simplify your rest API client.

 ## TODO